 - 1. The Technical Volume should contain a MAXIMUM of 25 slides, although fewer is permissible. - 2.
 There are 11 required slides and 6 additional slides that are required only if applicable to the proposal.
-The remaining slides are not required and may be used at the proposer's discretion. - 3.
+The remaining slides are not required and may be used at the applicant's discretion. - 3.
 Proposals without the required slides will not be considered. - 4.
 The Slide Deck should cover the following items in the order given below.
-A sample Slide Deck is available as Attachment 9.
-While the notes in the template are suggestions, the items described below are required.
-Additionally, applicants are not required to use the template's style/format.
-To the extent that the template and the instructions below are inconsistent, the instructions below govern. - a.
-Overall Summary Slide b.
-Technical Merit Summary
+The items described below are required.

+a.
+Overall Summary Slide